luketlancaster/maintenance_tracker/README.md

 Usage Example:
 ```
+  > ./maintenance_tracker update
+  For which car?
+  1. 2000 Jetta
+  2. 2012 CRV
+  3. 2014 Silverado
+  > 1
+  What is your current milage?
-  > ./maintenance_tracker odo Jetta 129000
+  > 129000
   2000 Volkswagon Jetta mileage updated to 129000 miles
 ```

 Acceptance Criteria

-* User passess `odo` command and two arguments to program: name of car and miles to update car with
+* User passess `update` command
+* List of cars printed out, user asked which car they would like to update
+* User enters new milage
 * New mileage is stored
 * A message confirming the storing of that data is printed out